containernetworking/cni/SPEC.md

 - `CNI_PATH`

 All parameters, with the exception of `CNI_PATH`, must be the same as the corresponding `ADD` for this container.

+#### `STATUS`: Check plugin status
+`STATUS` is a way for a runtime to determine the readiness of a network plugin.

+A plugin must exit with a zero (success) return code if the plugin is ready to service ADD requests.
+If the plugin knows that it is not able to service ADD requests, it must exit with a non-zero return code and output an error on standard out (see below).

+For example, if a plugin relies on an external service or daemon, it should return an error to `STATUS` if that service is unavailable.
+Likewise, if a plugin has a limited number of resources (e.g. IP addresses, hardware queues), it should return an error if those resources are exhausted and no new `ADD` requests can be serviced.

+The following error codes are defined in the context of `STATUS`:

+- 50: The plugin is not available (i.e. cannot service `ADD` requests)
+- 51: The plugin is not available, and existing containers in the network may have limited connectivity.

+Plugin considerations:
+- Status is purely informational.
+A plugin MUST NOT rely on `STATUS` being called.
+- Plugins should always expect other CNI operations (like `ADD`, `DEL`, etc) even if `STATUS` returns an error. `STATUS` does not prevent other runtime requests.
+- If a plugin relies on a delegated plugin (e.g. IPAM) to service `ADD` requests, it must also execute a `STATUS` request to that plugin when it receives a `STATUS` request for itself.
+If the delegated plugin return an error result, the executing plugin should return an error result.

+**Input:**

+The runtime will provide a json-serialized plugin configuration object (defined below) on standard in.

+Optional environment parameters:
+- `CNI_PATH`

 #### `VERSION`: probe plugin version support
 The plugin should output via standard-out a json-serialized version result object (see below).